PostHog/posthog.com/contents/handbook/growth/marketing/posthog-array.md

 - Repo round up
 - PostHog News

-Favorite issues should be selected for enhancements brought up by new users, or particlularly in-depth discussions on how to solve specific problems.
+Favorite issues should be selected for enhancements brought up by new users, or particularly in-depth discussions on how to solve specific problems.

 PR of the week should highlight a contributor we are particularly thankful for putting the effort in to create a pull request.